jukben/keyboardio-led-custom-palette/README.md

 On left you have a information if your design is in sync with Model01's one.
 On right you have the sync button – once you click on it, the design will be uploaded into your keyboard and will be persisted across the runs.

-The is little "reset color palette" button to reset the palette with [An Optimum 16 Color Palette](http://alumni.media.mit.edu/~wad/color/palette.html).
+There is a little "reset color palette" button to reset the palette with [An Optimum 16 Color Palette](http://alumni.media.mit.edu/~wad/color/palette.html).

 ## Contributing